 It’s safe to say that camera drones are here to stay.
 From this point, they will only get better and better, and I’m sure we can all expect some great drones with camera in 2020.

 That being said, keep an eye on this article, as I plan to continuously update it as we go.

 I hope you found this post interesting.
-If you did, please do me a huge favor and share it with your friends on social media!
+If you did, please do me a huge favour and share it with your friends on social media!

-So which camera drone is your favorite?
+So which camera drone is your favourite?
 Let me know in the comments below, I’m always up for a chat!